 Piece of life

 Do you know batch cooking ?
-It’s the principle of preparing all the meals of the week in a single cooking session.
-Honestly it’s not really my thing, I love to cook and I don’t mind doing it every day.
-Chain-work actually takes out the fun out of cooking.
+It’s the principle of preparing all the week’s meals in a single cooking session.
+Honestly, it’s not my thing, I love to cook, and I don’t mind doing it every day.
+Chain work actually takes the fun out of cooking.
 But sometimes I don’t have a choice… My professional schedule doesn’t necessarily allow me to organize myself differently.
 And so today it’s batch cooking.
-On the menu : several vegetables, lentils/carrots, meatballs kefta style, fish, one pan squash/carrots and scalloped potatoes.
-I have also a brioche rising, I have to make bread and think about snacks for my little girl [which supplies are already down].
-So I’m going to do the preparations one after the other, and even at the same time.
+On the menu: several vegetables, lentils/carrots, meatballs kefta style, fish, one pan squash/carrots and scalloped potatoes.
+I also have a brioche rising; I have to make bread and think about snacks for my little girl [whose supplies are already down].
+So I will do the preparations one after the other, and even at the same time.
 I choose dishes to cook on the burners and the other part in the oven, so I optimize my time.
 And what if I could find the time to write you a recipe… Superwoman I am, aren’t I ?

 About the beets galette

-Do you remember that great cookbook, Falastin from Sami Tamimi and Tara Wigley, I was telling you about a few weeks ago ?
-Well this is where I found that recipe.
+Do you remember that great cookbook, Falastin from Sami Tamimi and Tara Wigley, I told you about a few weeks ago?
+Well, this is where I found that recipe.
 And what a wonderful recipe it is !

-My hubby loves beets [me too] and that recipe immediately appealed to us, and indeed it’s really good : a little sweet/salty taste, a greedy puff pastry, and a touch of spice that makes you travel.
-I am sometimes criticized because of my love of vegetables [unfortunately], but frankly, when you eat this pie, you have to admit that vegetables are wonderful and that you don’t always need meat to get taste.
-So luckily there are great chefs who love vegetables and know how to cook them to give us great recipes like this one.
+My hubby loves beets [me too], and that recipe immediately appealed to us, and indeed it’s really good: a little sweet/salty taste, a greedy puff pastry, and a touch of spice that makes you travel.
+I am sometimes criticized because of my love of vegetables [unfortunately].
+Still, when you eat this pie, you have to admit that vegetables are wonderful and that you don’t always need meat to get a taste.
+So luckily, some great chefs love vegetables and know how to cook them to give us great recipes like this one.

-The recipe is overall simple : a fast puff pastry, a ricotta filling, a layer of onions and beets [red and golden for the visual if you can find some, but only red ones otherwise].
-So it’s easy, yes, but as there are several preparations it takes a little time.
-But there are ways to shorten the process a bit and many of the preparations can be done in advance [the dough up to 2-3 days before, beets and onions too].
+The recipe is simple: a fast puff pastry, a ricotta filling, a layer of onions and beets [red and golden for the visual if you can find some, but only red ones otherwise].
+So it’s easy, yes, but as there are several preparations, it takes a little time.
+But there are ways to shorten the process, and many preparations can be done in advance [the dough up to 2-3 days before, beets and onions too].

 Some tips to go faster:

-1/ the dough : it is prepared following a “quick” puff pastry recipe, so it is actually fast to prepare, but you could buy one if you want to skip that part.
+1/ the dough is prepared following a “quick” puff pastry recipe, so it is actually fast to prepare, but you could buy one if you want to skip that part.

-2/ beets : the chef uses raw beets [which must therefore be cooked].
+2/ beets: the chef uses raw beets [which must therefore be cooked].
 For those in a hurry, you could use already cooked beets [easy to find in any grocery store].
-They are originally cooked in the oven, which necessarily takes time [at least 1 hour depending on the size of the beets].
-Personally I bake them in the Instant Pot [it takes about 20 minutes for medium sized beets].
-Pressure cooker will do fine too.
+They are originally cooked in the oven, which necessarily takes time [at least 1 hour, depending on the size of the beets].
+I bake them in the Instant Pot [it takes about 20 minutes for medium-sized beets].
+A pressure cooker will do fine too.

-3/ you can prepare your pie in advance, once assembled it can be kept in the refrigerator for up to 6 hours before cooking [yeaaaah].
-Once baked it is obviously better fresh [but we saved some for the next day, and reheated a bit in the oven it was still delicious].
+3/ you can prepare your pie in advance; once assembled, it can be kept in the refrigerator for up to 6 hours before cooking [yeaaaah].
+Once baked, it is better fresh [but we saved some for the next day and reheated it a bit in the oven it was still delicious].